7 Keys To Wealth Building When You Start From Scratch

 |Saving per month|

 Okay.
-So I have laid out 7 wealth building tips for you to follow.
+So I have laid out 7 good wealth-building tips for you to follow.
 And a menu of suggestions and options within each tip.

 Let’s put some numbers to it.
 I want to go back to the research from the book Everyday Millionaires.